ibm-cloud-docs/vpc/par-about.md

    IPs in different public address ranges aren't guaranteed to be contiguous.
    {: note}

-* You can limit a public address range to specific resources within the VPC by configuring network ACLs, security groups, or a combination of both.
+* You can limit the use of a public address range to specific resources within the VPC by configuring network ACLs, security groups, or a combination of both.
 * When a public address range is bound to a zone in a VPC, traffic originating from any virtual server or bare metal server in that zone in the VPC, and using a source IP from the public address range, can communicate with the public and private destinations.
-To control this behavior, you can:
+To limit this, you can:

    * [Configure security groups](/docs/vpc?topic=vpc-configuring-the-security-group&interface=ui) to limit which resources can send or receive traffic with IP addresses from the public address range.
    * [Configure network ACLs](/docs/vpc?topic=vpc-acl-create-ui&interface=ui) to allow or deny traffic at the subnet level.